mmandernach13/AIcam/README.md

    ```bash
    python object_tracking.py
    ```
 3. The camera will capture video, detect people, and adjust the mount to track them.
 Bounding boxes and labels will be displayed on the video feed.
+The object tracked can be changed in the object_tracking.parse_detections method by changing the label(s) that get added to the detection list.
 4. Press `Ctrl+C` to stop the program and safely detach the servos.

 ### Optional Arguments